todateman/MA735_Setting/README.md

 ```
 MA735 Register Settings available commands:
 d
   print all registers
 m interval
   Outputs the angle at interval.
 r reg
   Reads the register at address 'reg'.
 w reg val
   Writes 'val' to the register at address 'reg'.
+z
+  Set the current angle to the zero position.
+cw
+  Set the rotation direction to clockwise.
+ccw
+  Set the rotation direction to counterclockwise.
+ppt pulsecount
+  Set the number of pulses per rotation.
 ```

 ## 2. レジスタの確認 (```d``` コマンド)